Childebrand94/oop_takehome/README.md

     data set was readily available for re-rendering or sorting operations without requiring additional fetch requests, thus optimizing performance and resource usage.

+### Styling

+This project showcases a dynamic and responsive web page designed to display a collection of products.

+### Key Features

+- Global Reset and Box Sizing: Resets default margins to ensure a consistent experience across multiple browsers.
+- Responsive Layout: The application adapts to various screen sizes.
+- Product Cards: Items are presented in a simple format, allowing users to easily absorb the key information.
+Cards are designed to respond to user actions.